 “But it’s ok,” you say.
 “I do treat my gear.”
 How?

 1. I Air It Out and Spray It

 Don’t get me wrong, airing out your equipment is a good thing to do.
-It dries the gear quicker, and slows the growth of bacteria.
+It dries the gear quicker and slows the growth of bacteria.
 But the bacteria will still grow.
-And although fragrance spray may mask the odor for a short time, it doesn’t remove what’s causing odor.
+And although fragrance spray may mask the odor for a short time, it doesn’t remove what’s causing the odor.
 So maybe you won’t smell it as much, but the source is still there and still just as dangerous.
 It’s kind of like covering your eyes when something bad is happening.
 Maybe you can’t see it, but you’re still definitely in danger.

 The best way to treat your gear is through an ozone treatment.
-Ozone is all-natural, 3,000 times more effective than bleach, and it kills MRSA and other antibiotic-resistant superbugs, bacterium that antibiotics can’t kill.
+Ozone is all-natural, 3,000 times more effective than bleach, and it kills MRSA and other antibiotic-resistant superbugs, the bacterium that antibiotics can’t kill.